-PIFSC also generates projections for upcoming fiscal years, and the table below provides the projected CFEAI report for 2021 (all projected activities and analyses are subject to funding).
-Based on early projections PIFSC intends to maintain ongoing economic data collections in American Samoa for both the longline fishery (Pan 2018) and small boat fisheries (Chan and Pan, 2019) during 2021.
-PIFSC intends to conduct a cost-earnings survey of the American Samoa small boat fishery in 2021.
-This survey will provide updated data on fishing revenues, operating costs, and fixed costs, as well as numerous elements related to fishing behavior, market participation, and fishery demographics for American Samoa bottomfish and boat-based reef fisheries.
+PIFSC maintained the ongoing economic data collection in American Samoa for small boat fisheries (Chan and Pan, 2019) during 2021.
+Additionally, a cost-earnings survey of the American Samoa small boat fishery was completed during 2021.
+This survey provides updated data on fishing revenues, operating costs, and fixed costs, as well as numerous elements related to fishing behavior, market participation, and fishery demographics for American Samoa boatbased fisheries.
+PIFSC hopes to have survey results published by the end of 2022.